adriancarriger/experiments/image-navigation/test1/README.md

 ## License

-frosted-glass is licensed under the MIT Open Source license.
+visual-nav is licensed under the MIT Open Source license.
 For more information, see the [LICENSE](LICENSE) file in this repository.